For Faculty & Staff:

 If a Manager or Time & Absence Approver is out of the office unexpectedly (sick, hospital, death, etc.), can someone else assign a delegate if I cannot request myself?

-If you are paid monthly: Starting in December, your pay date will be the last business day of every month.
+Exempt (paid monthly): Pay date is the last business day of every month.
 This applies to faculty and staff.

-Effective December 2018, all employees will be required to use direct deposit to receive their paychecks.
+All employees are required to use direct deposit to receive their paychecks within 30 days of hire.
 Exceptions will be made for the following:

 Yes.
 You can elect to have your paycheck directly deposited into a maximum of 6 accounts.